VladKuklinski/ToDoListApp/README.md

 ## Features

-- ✏️ Add, edit, and delete tasks
+- ✏️ Add and delete tasks
 - ✅ Mark tasks as completed
 - 💾 Persistent storage with UserDefaults
 - 🖤 Clean and minimalistic single-screen design